Vietnam detects hybrid of Indian and UK COVID-19 variants | Health

 The Southeast Asian country had previously detected seven virus variants: B.1.222, B.1.619, D614G, B.1.1.7 - known as the UK variant, B.1.351, A.23.1 and B.1.617.2 - the "Indian variant".
 Long said Vietnam would soon publish genome data of the newly identified variant, which he said was more transmissible than the previously known types.

 The World Health Organization (WHO) has identified four variants of SARS-CoV-2 of global concern.
 These include variants that emerged first in India, Britain, South Africa and Brazil.
-Officials at the WHO did not immediately respond to a request for comment regarding the variant identified in Vietnam.
+"At the present time, we have not yet made an assessment of the virus variant reported in Vietnam," Maria Van Kerkhove, WHO Technical Lead for COVID-19, said in an emailed statement.
+"Our country office is working with the Ministry of Health in Vietnam and we expect more information soon."

+From the WHO's current understanding, the variant detected in Vietnam was the B.1.617.2 variant, more commonly known as the Indian variant, possibly with an additional mutation, she said.
+"However we will provide more information as soon as we receive it," Van Kerkhove added.

 The country of about 98 million people has so far received 2.9 million doses and aims to secure 150 million this year.